San Francisco Rush: Extreme Racing: Gameplay

+San Francisco Rush involves racing through locations based on real-life locations across the city of San Francisco in California.
+Each race course has its own fixed difficulty based on the amount of obstacles and turns players may encounter.
+Players also choose their own cars each with its own difficulty, speed, and handling, with the "Extreme" cars being the highest; cars with this difficulty warns players that the car will provide a "full simulation" effect.
+Players also choose automatic and manual transmissions interchangeably.
+During each race, players race through several neighborhoods across San Francisco while remaining within a time limit throughout each lap.
+Their time is extended by crossing each "checkpoint" gate all the while.
+Players also can encounter shortcuts found on each track to save time and to reach higher position rankings to pass non-playing racers.
+Their cars can also explode if their car collides hard enough with an obstacle or if the car lands inverted.
+After which, the car will respawn back on track to continue where they left off.
+Players can also respawn their vehicles by using the "Abort" button.

 Development

 San Francisco Rush was built around the 3dfx Voodoo Graphics dual chips.
 The 3dfx hardware was cheaper to develop for than proprietary systems, and Atari used the savings to sell the game at a lower price to arcade operators.
 It was unveiled at the 1996 Amusement & Music Operators Association (AMOA) show.
 After originally looking at maps of San Francisco, knowing that the cars would be going 150–160 mph, they realized that they would instead have to craft an alternate version of the city that was more 'fun'.

 The new tracks included in The Rock: Alcatraz Edition were actually designed for the Nintendo 64 version of the game, with the sole exception of the Alcatraz track.

 Release

 Arcade

 Released in 1996, the original San Francisco Rush: Extreme Racing features three tracks that take place in San Francisco, California, and eight playable vehicles.
 San Francisco Rush: Extreme Racing is the first game to use Atari Games' Flagstaff engine.

 Released in 1997, San Francisco Rush: The Rock was a ROM update for the original game, allowing arcade owners to extend the life of the original cabinet.
-The update brought four tracks, including the Alcatraz track, and four new cars.
+This update implemented four additional tracks, including the Alcatraz track, and four additional cars, along with a "mirror" option to alter the direction of the race courses.
 The arcade cabinet is seen in one clip in the music video for Len's "Steal My Sunshine" (1999).

 Released in 1998, San Francisco Rush: The Rock: Wave Net is the third and final installment of San Francisco Rush.
-It's an updated version of The Rock with support for multi-player online gaming using Midway's WaveNet against other arcades.
+It is an updated version of The Rock with support for multi-player online gaming using Midway's WaveNet against other arcades.